AUSAXS/AUSAXS/README.md

 # Todo
 * 	[ ] Consider implementing a unit class to avoid unit conversion errors in functions
+* 	[ ] Redo the storage of Image to be a single 3D vector owned by the ImageStack.
 * 	[ ] Consider implementing form factors for the most common atoms.
 This will also allow fitting the excluded volume to the MD simulations (probably), thus avoiding the background fitting parameter.
 *	[ ] Matrix: Change vector of vectors constructor to be row-majority, and use the variadic constructor for columns instead
-*	[ ] Testing: Redo all tests such that they are more structured.
-Maybe have a separate file for each class.
 *	[ ] BSThreadPool: Streamline download and build process.
 Currently it is all manual.
 *	[ ] DebyeLookupTable: Non-default tables seems to be broken.
 Disable default tables to debug.
 *	[ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm
 *	[ ] Protein: Figure out how getMass should work in without effective charge enabled
-*	[ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_ma.ccp4.
-Probably something to do with assumed negative staining?
 *	[ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
 *	[ ] gentag alt for de andre filer
 *	[ ] General: Consistency check of DrhoM